 Territorial Authorities (Kaipara District Council) will:

-- identify potentially earthquake-prone buildings and notify the building owners;
+- identify potentially earthquake-prone buildings (EQPBs) and notify the building owners

-- issue earthquake-prone building notices to owners of earthquake-prone buildings;
+- issue earthquake-prone building notices to owners of an EQPB, and

-- publish information about earthquake-prone buildings on the public register.
+- publish information about EQPB on the public register.

-- Display an Earthquake-Prone building notice if their building is confirmed earthquake prone.
-This notice must be displayed in a prominent place to be seen by the public.
+- display an earthquake-prone building notice if their building is confirmed earthquake-prone.
+This notice must be displayed in a prominent place to be seen by the public, and

-- Take action to undertake seismic work on their earthquake-prone building within the specified time frame so that is no longer earthquake prone.
+- take action to undertake seismic work on their EQPB within the specified time frame so that is no longer earthquake-prone.

-- Undertake engineering assessments on potentially earthquake-prone buildings in accordance with the requirements of the EPB methodology.
+- undertake engineering assessments on potentially earthquake-prone buildings in accordance with the requirements of the EPB methodology, and

 Ministry of Business & Innovation will:

-- Maintain a national, publicly accessible register of buildings determined to be earthquake prone and their earthquake ratings
+- maintain a national, publicly accessible register of buildings determined to be earthquake-prone and their earthquake ratings, and

 Register does not include names of owners

-Territorial Authority’s (Council) must identify Buildings as EQP by using 3 ‘profile categories’ as specified by MBIE:
+Territorial Authority’s (Council) must identify Buildings as EQP by using three ‘profile categories’ as specified by MBIE:

 A. URM (Unreinforced Masonry Buildings)

-B. Pre 1976 buildings, 3 or more storeys or 12 meters in height above the ground level, other than URM buildings
+B. Pre 1976 buildings, three or more storeys or 12 meters in height above the ground level, other than URM buildings

-C. Pre 1935 buildings, one or two storeys, other than URM buildings. (‘C’ only applies to Med. & High zones)
+C. Pre 1935 buildings, one or two storeys, other than URM buildings. (‘C’ only applies to medium and high zones)